Skip to main content

 • Observation of participation, attitude and attendance: 10%

-• Specific assessment tests related to practices: 40%.
-To be able to make an average with the rest of the activities, the minimum grade must reach 4.5.
+• Specific assessment tests related to the practices: 40%.
+To be able to average with the rest of the activities, the minimum grade must reach 4.5.

 • Completion of the work or project: 35%

-• Follow-up of the work done (students will have to complete the different phases of the project indicated by the teaching staff): 15%
+• Monitoring of the work carried out (students must complete the different phases of achieving the project indicated by the teacher): 15%

 Methodology